mmiyajima2/django-kantanlog/README.rst

     :target: https://coveralls.io/github/mmiyajima2/django-logusername?branch=master

-Log username is a simple Django helper app.
+Kantan log is a simple Django helper app.
-This app supports logging to Django Model's created_by, updated_by.
+This app supports logging to Django Model's created_by, updated_by and http requests interception.

 Quick Start